material-motion/material-motion/GLOSSARY.md

 ## transaction

-A mechanism by which new Intentions are committed to a Runtime.
+A mechanism by which new Plans are committed to a Runtime.

 ## update event